Knowing the Risk of Oral Cancer

 If you visit our Savannah, GA office regularly, you have probably received an oral cancer screening and didn’t even realize it.
-That’s because the exam is quick and painless; Dr. Philip Friedman and our team check your neck and mouth for signs of oral cancer such as discolorations, lumps, or any changes to your tissue.
+That’s because the exam is quick and painless; Dr. Philip Friedman and our team check your neck and mouth for signs such as discolorations, lumps, or any changes to your tissue.
 Oral cancer is typically found on the tongue, lips, gums, the floor of the mouth, or tissues in back of the tongue.

-Factors that may influence your risk for developing oral cancer include:
+Factors that may influence your risk

 - Use of tobacco products.
 Smoking cigarettes, cigars, a pipe, or chewing tobacco all elevate risk for developing oral cancer.
 Tobacco use especially is a serious risk factor because it contains substances called carcinogens, which are harmful to cells in your mouth.

 - Excessive consumption of alcohol.
 Those who drink alcohol regularly have an elevated risk of getting oral cancer.
 Alcohol abuse (more than 21 drinks in one week) is the second largest risk factor for the development of oral cancer, according to the Oral Cancer Foundation.